Skip to Content

 For years, we came down for school vacations to take a break from the New York snow to enjoy the Florida sunshine.

 When my parents retired, they decided to move to the same community where my grandparents had a house.
-So, for the last few winters, instead of visiting my grandparents for a week, I’ve been visiting my parents.
+So, these winters, instead of visiting my grandparents for a week, I’ve been visiting my parents.

 The Mickey Pylon with the words "10+ Fun & Frugal Spring Break Destinations" digitally written on top.